• Real yields are exceeding their 20-year medians—this higher yield is a development advisors and their clients should find encouraging.

 Notes:

-• For more information about Vanguard funds or Vanguard ETFs, view detailed product information or call 800-997-2798 to obtain a prospectus or, if available, a summary prospectus.
+• For more information about Vanguard funds or Vanguard ETFs, view detailed product information to obtain a prospectus or, if available, a summary prospectus.
 Investment objectives, risks, charges, expenses, and other important information are contained in the prospectus; read and consider it carefully before investing.

 • Vanguard ETF Shares are not redeemable with the issuing Fund other than in very large aggregations worth millions of dollars.
 Instead, investors must buy and sell Vanguard ETF Shares in the secondary market and hold those shares in a brokerage account.
 In doing so, the investor may incur brokerage commissions and may pay more than net asset value when buying and receive less than net asset value when selling.